Defending Democracy: Lessons from Around the World

 Launching the "Defending Democracy: Lessons from Around the World" Program

-American democratic values and norms are facing unprecedented threats, from deep polarization, to the erosion of public trust in institutions, political capture by special interests, and more.
+American democratic values and norms are facing serious challenges, from deep polarization, to the erosion of public trust in institutions, political capture by special interests, and more.
 Yet the US is not alone: many other countries have been tackling similar challenges stemming from a pervading sense that governments are only serving a privileged few, rather than the many.

 In response, Global Integrity, the Open Gov Hub and the Sunlight Foundation (with support from the Omidyar Network) are launching a partnership, in collaboration with Transparency International - Defending Democracy: Lessons from Around the World.
 The goal is to bolster the efforts of domestic democracy advocates and journalists by supporting them to learn from other countries’ experiences in defending democracies in distress.